Table of Contents

 Conclusion

-Next time you reach for a chilli, remember: you're not just adding heat—you're adding depth, character, and a little bit of adventure to your meal.
+Whether you're making a mild salsa or an ultra-spicy dish, knowing what chilli is made of empowers you to choose the right variety and prepare it effectively.
+Next time you reach for a chilli, remember: you're not just adding heat—you're adding depth, character, and culinary artistry to your meal.